 Blog

 How do Google and other search engines rate content generated by text automation processes?
 Are there differences between copy written by humans and text generated by a machine?
-‘Bot or not?’ is the big question here!

 Given the heated discussion surrounding text automation, however, it is important to understand that Google cannot distinguish between copy written by humans and automatically generated text, as long as the text automation process produces high-quality results.
 Conversely, this also means it makes no difference whether the copy is written by content and SEO managers or generated by an algorithm, because the only important aspect is the quality of the text.
-The decisive factors here are that the published copy must be of an adequate level of quality and must offer actual added value; the text also has to provide the information that users need and match the intention of the search.
+The decisive factors here are that the automatically generated copy must be of an adequate level of quality and must offer actual added value; the text also has to provide the information that users need and match the intention of the search.

 At Retresco, we subjected the latest product descriptions published by one of our customers to a quality check.
 We used the free output detector demo tool huggingface.co.
 The detector is based on the RoBERTa transformer model and requires a minimum of 50 tokens for a reliable evaluation.